Szafter12/Szafter12/README.md

 <br><br>
 I am always eager to take on new challenges and collaborate on exciting projects that push the boundaries of what web technology can achieve.
 <br><br>
-🌱 I’m currently learning: React
+🌱 I’m currently learning: React (advanced topics)
 <br>
 📫 How to reach me: jakubpachut@gmail.com
 ## 🌐 Socials: